lorenzozimolo/kiosk/README.md

 ## Changelog

+- v5.14.2
+  - Added ability to schedule tabs rotation with a specific rate

 - v5.14.1
   - Fix bug with keypresses not being recoginized (such as CTRL+A for opening local admin login).
   - updated icon